stewpend0us/csim2/README.md

   - strictly proper transfer function general case
 - csim2/blockSystem.c
   - this is used to compose a collection of other blocks together

+## composing blocks

+## file structure:
+- csim2/
+  - contains the most important bits
+- mex*/
+  - various matlab mex file functions enable using matlab as the front end
+- demo/
+  - a .dll intended to beused with matlab and the mex functions
+- msim2/
+  - a matlab implementation of csim2/ mainly for testing/prototyping